 It began to dawn on him that he didn’t remember how he’d gotten here.
 He looked at the door, and it was closed.
 The tapping sounded again.
 Kenji looked to his right, to the window.

-Good!
-You call me that again and I’ll kick your ass! he
+You call me that again and I’ll kick your ass!

 I need to find you, yōseichan.

 You’re not remembering, Kenji.
-You must not become swept up in wonder.
-Just stay calm and
+Just stay calm and try to think.

 I don’t… you’re not making sense….

+Don’t worry.
 It’s okay if you don’t understand right now.
-It’s wonderful just
+I’ll talk about it later.
+It’s wonderful just to be here.

 …Alright.
 It is, it is.
 Kenji began to smile again.